Spain: An attractive country for investment

 In cases where there is a withholding obligation, the tax return filed by the withholding agent releases the taxpayer from the obligation to file the return, and vice versa.

 In most cases the above-mentioned tax returns can be filed monthly or quarterly grouping together different types of income obtained during the preceding period.

-2.3.3 Tax regime for nonresident employees assigned to Spain (inbound expatriates)
+2.3.3 Tax regime for persons assigned to Spain (inbound expatriates)

-Spanish PIT legislation contains a very attractive regime for personnel assigned to Spain due to labor reasons by multinational companies, since it allows individuals who become tax resident in Spain as a result of their assignment to Spain to opt to be taxed either under PIT rules or under nonresident income tax rules during the tax period in which their tax residence changes and for the next five tax periods.
+Spanish PIT legislation contains a very attractive regime for personnel assigned to Spain for work-related reasons, since it allows individuals who become tax resident in Spain as a result of their assignment to Spain to opt to be taxed either under PIT rules or under nonresident income tax rules during the tax period in which their tax residence changes and for the next five tax periods.
 Under the nonresident income tax rules option, they are only taxed on the income and/or gains that are deemed to have been obtained in Spain, at a fixed rate (which is increased for income of above €600,000).

-The requirements necessary to apply this regime are as follows:
+The requirements necessary to apply this regime, as from January 1, 2023, are as follows:

-- The inbound expatriate must not have been resident in Spain during the 10 tax periods preceding his or her assignment to Spain.
+- The inbound expatriate must not have been resident in Spain during the 5 tax periods preceding his or her move to Spain.

 The tax debt will be determined according to the provisions of the Revised Nonresident Income Tax Law for the income obtained other than through a permanent establishment with various particularities: